ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done
 ```

 The colon is synonymous with the `true` command.
-The synonymous solves the [compatibility task](https://stackoverflow.com/questions/3224878/what-is-the-purpose-of-the-colon-gnu-bash-builtin) with the Bourne shell.
-This shell does not have `true` and `false` commands.
-Therefore, Bourne shell scripts use colons and Bash should support them.
+This synonymous solves the [compatibility task](https://stackoverflow.com/questions/3224878/what-is-the-purpose-of-the-colon-gnu-bash-builtin) with the Bourne shell.
+This shell does not have `true` and `false` built-ins.
+Bourne shell scripts use a colon instead, and Bash should support it.

-The POSIX standard includes all three commands: colon, `true`, and `false`.
-However, avoid using a colon in your scripts.
+The POSIX standard includes all three keywords: colon, `true`, and `false`.
+However, you should avoid using a colon in your scripts.
 It is a deprecated syntax that makes your code harder to understand.

 Here is an example of an infinite loop.
-We want to write a script that displays statistics of disk space usage.
-The `df` utility can help us in this case.
-It prints the following when called without parameters:
+Suppose that you need a script that displays statistics of disk space usage.
+The `df` utility can help you in this case.
+It provides the following output when called without parameters:
 {line-numbers: true, format: Bash}
 ```
 $ df